denkol/bobotov-meteor/README.md

 # bobotov-meteor

-In this project i'm use:
+In this project we use:

 * [Meteor] - Open source platform for web, mobile, and desktop. (https://docs.meteor.com/)
 * [ReactJS] - JavaScript Library for building UI